TOVTC/TOVTC/README.md

 * :stuck_out_tongue_closed_eyes: Pronouns: She/Her/她
 * :computer: Current project: University of Toronto's Coding Bootcamp
-* :mortar_board: Educational background: BSc in mental health from the University of Toronto, studying under their co-op program
+* :mortar_board: Educational background: BSc in psychological and health sciences from the University of Toronto, under their co-op program
 * :office: Work background: primarily in the mental health, non-profit, and healthcare sectors
 * :memo: Looking for: opportunities to work on new and challenging projects - learning by doing has taught me the fastest
 * :question: Ask me about: overly convoluted hypotheticals